kumar303/jquery-errorq/README.rst

 abort
 ~~~~~

-This event is fired when an Ajax request is aborted either via
+fired when a request is aborted either via
 ``work.abort()`` or by maxing out the number of retries.

 ::